Harry-Huynh/To-Do-Frontend/README.md

 - 📦 Columns represent task states (e.g., To-Do, In Progress, Done)
 - 📌 Tasks are grouped and rendered based on their status
-- 🖱️ Tasks can be updated via UI interactions (e.g., dropdown or drag-and-drop, if implemented)
+- 🖱️ Tasks can be updated via UI interactions (e.g., drag-and-drop or double-click on card to modify the status of tasks)
 - 🎨 Tailwind CSS ensures responsiveness and clean design

 ## 🛡️ Route Protection Flow